 At first, a child may feel anger or fear toward Mom or Dad who is in prison, and may not want anything to do with the parent.
 Children often feel the offender caused them a lot of pain and may not want to deal with the situation.
-If substance abuse or domestic violence occurred in the home before the arrest, a child may be fearful of having a parent who might be released to re-abuse him.
+If substance abuse or domestic violence occurred in the home before the arrest, a child may be fearful of having the parent released to re-abuse him.

 Shame may affect the child.
 Due to the disgrace of having a parent in prison, a child may be embarrassed because he needs time off for visiting a parent in prison.
 Other children may bully and tease him.
-Studies show that some children will withdraw and may become depressed while others become aggressive, fearful and hostile.
+Some children will withdraw and may become depressed while others may become aggressive, fearful and hostile.
 Having so many strong feelings can make the child feel sad or upset.
-It is important for you to try to encourage your child to talk about his feelings.
+It is important to encourage the child to talk about his feelings.

 If a child does not talk about the feelings, he may act them out in harmful ways.
 The child may do poorly in school, wet the bed, get into fights, cry a lot for no reason, steal things, or have bad dreams.
-You may notice some of these or other new behaviors in your child.
+The caregiver may notice some of these or other new behaviors in the child.
 These changes in behavior are cries for help.
 They need to be heard.